lavanyanigam/VLG-Blog/blog.md

 ## Data Requirements and Scaling
 Diffusion models are known to perform well even with moderately large datasets, but their scaling behavior is less predictable.

-VAR models, on the other hand, exhibit clear scaling laws similar to Large Language Models(LLMs) i.e., performance improves consistently with more data.
+VARs seem to follow more predictable scaling trends till now, similar to autoregressive language models, though this is still an active area of research.

 ## Controllability
-Diffusion models currently have an advantage when it comes to controllability.

-They support:

-* Classifier guidance
-* Conditional generation (text, segmentation, etc.)
-* Fine-grained editing (inpainting, outpainting)
+Because diffusion operates through iterative refinement, it allows interventions at intermediate steps and makes techniques like inpainting and guided editing possible.
+Apart from this, they also support Classifier guidance, Conditional generation with text, segmentation, etc.

 VAR models, while capable of conditional generation, lack the same level of fine-grained iterative control.
 Therefore, Diffusion models are better suited for applications requiring precise control over outputs.